learn-co-curriculum/python-p3-mock-challenge-coffee-shop/README.md

 - `Customer __init__(self, name)`
   - Customer should be initialized with a name
 - `Customer property name`
-  - Return name
+  - Returns customer's name
   - Names must be of type `str`
   - Names must be between 1 and 15 characters, inclusive
-  - if you are using exceptions, uncomment lines 26-27 and 34-38 in `customer_test.py`.
+  - Should **be able** to change after the customer is created

 #### Coffee

 - `Coffee __init__(self, name)`
-  - Coffees should be initialized with a name, as a string
+  - Coffee should be initialized with a name
 - `Coffee property name`
   - Returns the coffee's name
+  - Names must be of type `str`
+  - Names length must be greater or equal to 3 characters
-  - Should not be able to change after the coffee is created
+  - Should **not be able** to change after the coffee is created
   - _hint: `hasattr()`_
-  - if you are using exceptions, uncomment lines 24-25 in `coffee_test.py`.

 #### Order

 - `Order __init__(self, customer, coffee, price)`
-  - Orders should be initialized with a customer, coffee, and a price (a number)
+  - Order should be initialized with a customer, coffee, and a price
 - `Order property price`
-  - Returns the price for a coffee
+  - Returns the price for the order
+  - Prices must be of type `float`
-  - Price must be a number between 1 and 10, inclusive
+  - Price must be a number between 1.0 and 10.0, inclusive
+  - Should **not be able** to change after the order is created
+  - _hint: `hasattr()`_

 ### Object Relationship Methods and Properties